KrishT0/image-annotation/README.md

 ## Usage

 To use the tool, simply run the script and select the folder containing the images you want to annotate.
-The images will be displayed , and you can draw bounding boxes around the objects you want to detect.
+The images will be displayed, and you can draw bounding ploygons around the objects you want to detect.
 The annotations will be downloaded in a .json file.

 ## Installation